 "A student who did this on a paper would suffer consequences.
 My question is what consequence should a school board candidate have to face?
 Again, I do appreciate [Keim's] addressing this situation.
 Some may find it a small issue, but for me, it is very important, as it speaks to the character of a person," Miller said.

-Plagiarism as defined by the policies of Missouri State University includes, but is not limited to, the use, by paraphrase or direct quotation, of the published or unpublished work or sections of a work of another person without full and clear acknowledgment (whether intentional or not).
+Page 2 of 3 - Plagiarism as defined by the policies of Missouri State University includes, but is not limited to, the use, by paraphrase or direct quotation, of the published or unpublished work or sections of a work of another person without full and clear acknowledgment (whether intentional or not).
 This includes any material copied directly or paraphrased from the Internet.
 The unacknowledged use of materials prepared by another person or agency engaged in the selling of term papers or other academic materials, including material taken from or ordered through the Internet, also constitutes plagiarism.

 Several key words and sentences used in Keim's response turned up identical or near identical matches to the article after an Internet search by Lake Sun staff.